Martin Luther and antisemitism

 Martin Luther (1483–1546) was a German professor of theology, priest, and seminal leader of the Reformation.
 His positions on Judaism continue to be controversial.
-These changed dramatically from his early career, where he showed concern for the plight of European Jews, to his later years, when he became outspokenly antisemitic in his statements and writings.
+These changed dramatically from his early career, where he showed concern for the plight of European Jews, to his later years, when he became outspoken in his statements and writings denouncing the Jews.

 Evolution of his views

 Luther's attitude toward Jews changed throughout his life.
 At the beginning of his career, he was influenced by Johann Reuchlin, who was the great-uncle of his friend Philip Melanchthon.
 Luther relied on Reuchlin to answer questions about Hebrew and used one of his Cabalistic books to help his argument in a debate.
 Reuchlin had successfully prevented the Holy Roman Empire from burning Jewish books but was racked by heresy proceedings as a result.
 In the early phase of Luther's career—until around 1536—he expressed concern for their plight in Europe and was enthusiastic at the prospect of converting them to Christianity through his religious reforms.
 Being unsuccessful in that, in his later career, Luther denounced Judaism and called for harsh persecution of its followers, so that they might not be allowed to teach.